ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/data/data_basics.md

 - **variables** (data arrays associated with those dimensions)
 - **attributes** (metadata describing variables and the dataset as a whole)

-Tools such as `ncdump` allow users to inspect this structure directly, showing how variables are defined and how metadata is stored alongside the data.
+Tools such as `ncdump` allow users to inspect this format directly, showing how variables are defined and how metadata is stored alongside the data.
 This self-describing nature is a key strength of netCDF.